-- 9.1 The samples must be iced or refrigerated from the time of collection until analysis.
-If the sample contains free or combined chlorine, add sodium thiosulfate preservative (10 mg/40 mL is sufficient for up to 5 ppm Cl2) to the empty sample bottle just prior to shipping to the sampling site.
-EPA Method 330.4 or 330.5 may be used for measurement of residual chlorine.8 Field test kits are available for this purpose. - 9.2 Collect about 500 mL of sample in a clean container.
-Adjust the pH of the sample to about 2 by adding 1+1 HCl while stirring.
-Fill the sample bottle in such a manner that no air bubbles pass through the sample as the bottle is being filled.
+- 9.1 All samples must be iced or refrigerated from the time of collection until analysis.
+If the sample contains free or combined chlorine, add sodium thiosulfate preservative (10 mg/40 mL is sufficient for up to 5 ppm Cl_2) to the empty sample bottle just prior to shipping to the sampling site.
+EPA Methods 330.4 and 330.5 may be used for measurement of residual chlorine.8 Field test kits are available for this purpose. - 9.2 Grab samples must be collected in glass containers having a total volume of at least 25 mL.
+Fill the sample bottle just to overflowing in such a manner that no air bubbles pass through the sample as the bottle is being filled.
 Seal the bottle so that no air bubbles are entrapped in it.
+If preservative has been added, shake vigorously for one minute.
 Maintain the hermetic seal on the sample bottle until time of analysis. - 9.3 All samples must be analyzed within 14 days of collection.3